-It's important to understand that if you are experiencing symptoms or feel you are the object of obsessive love disorder, you are not alone.
-You can overcome the emotions you feel and the actions you pursue.
-Here is a list of some things you can try to help overcome OLD.
+If you feel you may be experiencing obsessive love disorder, it’s important to understand that you are not alone.
+With support it is possible to overcome the emotions you feel and the actions you pursue or consider pursuing.
+Here is a list of some things you can try to help overcome obsessive love disorder.

 Avoid the object of your love.
-Obsessive behaviors usually only worsen if they are not stopped or managed.
-If you are experiencing obsessive love disorder, especially if the other person does not wish to pursue a relationship, it is best to avoid contact with them if possible.
-Like any addiction, the more you expose yourself to it, the greater the need becomes.
-Separating yourself from anything that has to do with the person you feel the obsession for and purposefully shifting your focus to other things can help you learn to control your thoughts and behaviors.
+Obsessive behaviors may worsen if they are not stopped or managed.
+If you are experiencing obsessive love disorder, especially if the other person does not wish to pursue a relationship, it may be best to avoid contact with them if possible.
+Like any addiction, the more you expose yourself to it, the greater the need may become.
+Separating yourself from anything that has to do with the person you feel the obsession for and purposefully shifting your focus to other things may help you learn to control your obsessive thoughts and behaviors regarding this individual.

-Practice mindfulness.
-Be aware of what is happening at moments when you begin thinking about the object of your love.
+Journaling.
+Keeping a journal may be an effective way to keep a record of your thoughts and behaviors so you can recognize a pattern.
+This may allow you to become aware of what is happening at moments when you begin thinking about the object of your love.
 Does it happen when you are feeling rejected or lonely for other reasons?
-It's also a good idea to analyze the feelings associated with your love.
+It may also be helpful to analyze the feelings associated with your love by referring back to the journal.
 Do you want the best interests of your loved one, or do you desire to possess and control them?
-Do you love who they are as a person or just your idea of them
+Do you love who they are as a person, or do you idealize them?

 Find a hobby.
-Take up an activity that you have always wanted to try, such as surfing, playing the saxophone, or creating pottery.
-Hobbies will consume much of the energy and attention that you've been putting into your loved one.
+It may help to take up an activity that you have always wanted to try, such as surfing, playing the saxophone, or creating pottery.
+Hobbies often consume much of the energy and attention that you've been putting into your loved one.
 Another benefit is the increased confidence and self-esteem you gain from acquiring a new skill.

 Seek the help of a professional.
-A trained counselor or therapist can help you talk through the feelings of worthlessness and low self-esteem that led you down the path of Obsessive Love.
-Although leaning on your friends and family is important, an unbiased professional with years of experience will be better able to give you tools to help you build lasting, fulfilling relationships.
+A licensed counselor or therapist may be able to help you work through these obsessive thoughts and behaviors and find healthy ways to cope.
+Although leaning on your friends and family is important, an unbiased professional with years of experience may be able to give you tools to help you build lasting, fulfilling relationships in the future.

 Before any treatment regimen is prescribed or recommended, it is likely that a physician or mental health professional will perform an assessment to determine if there are any medical or mental health reasons that are contributing to obsessive love disorder.
-If the presence of other health issues is discovered, implementing a plan of care to manage or remedy that issue should begin.
+If the presence of other health issues is discovered, implementing a plan of care to manage or remedy that issue may take place.

 Treatment for obsessive love disorder typically involves psychotherapy, often referred to as talk therapy.
 If the person who is obsessed and the object of the obsession are in a committed relationship, couples counseling may be recommended.
-If they are not, individual counseling is recommended.
+If they are not, individual counseling may be recommended.